Risks and causes of nasopharyngeal cancer

 Occupational risk

 People exposed to wood dust through their work have an increased risk of nasopharyngeal cancer.
-We don’t know exactly how it increases cancer risk, but it could be from breathing in chemicals from treated wood.
+We don’t know exactly how it increases cancer risk.
+It could be from breathing in chemicals from treated wood.

-People exposed to formaldehyde also have an increased risk of nasopharyngeal cancer.
+People exposed to formaldehyde also have a small increased risk of nasopharyngeal cancer.
 Formaldehyde is an industrial chemical used to make other chemicals and building materials.
 Less than 1 out of 100 cases of nasopharyngeal cancer in Great Britain (less than 1%) is linked to exposure to formaldehyde at work.

 Other possible causes